 By Dymphe from Dymabroad

 One of the most enjoyable landmarks in the Czech Republic is the Dancing House.
-This is another building you can find in the capital of the country, in Prague.
+This is another building you can find in Prague’s capital.
 More specifically, you can find it in the area of New Town next to the Jirásek Bridge.

 The building has become very famous for its design, which gave it its current nickname.
 The designer Vlado Milunić, together with Frank Gehry, designed the building in 1992 and the design is very unique.
 It stands out against the older buildings next to it.
-In comparison to those buildings, this building is very modern, and it features a lot of glass and asymmetric elements.
+Compared to those buildings, this building is very modern, with a lot of glass and asymmetric elements.
 The houses next to it have Art Nouveau, Gothic, and Baroque architectural styles, which are much more traditional.

 Furthermore, the original name for the building was Fred and Ginger, named for two famous dancers, but this name isn’t used much anymore.
 The house is not listed as a UNESCO World Heritage Site.

-Landmarks In Czech Republic – Castles and Palaces
+Landmarks In the Czech Republic – Castles and Palaces

 Cesky Krumlov castle